 As is common in conducting field work, some projects were selected through the sampling process but could not be verified for a variety of reasons.
-For the randomly-selected (smaller) projects, the attrition rate was quite low, as 32 of the selected 34 projects were verified.
-The small number of projects removed from the sample (about 6%) suggests that eliminating these projects was unlikely to introduce bias to the results.
+For the randomly-selected (smaller) projects, 55 of the selected 60 projects were verified.
+These projects were dropped due to a variety of logistical issues.

-The very large projects (census strata) turned out to be more problematic, with 30 of the 40 projects verified.
-EVT was responsible for conducting the metering for very large projects.
-The reasons for removal are explained below.
+Of the very large projects in the census stratum, 29 of the 37 projects were verified.
+The DPS was responsible for providing metering objections and EVT conducted the metering for these projects.
+Some of the reasons for removal are explained below.